giorgeabdala/rust-polkadot-challenges/src/beginner/challenge_03.md

 Your tests should cover:
 - Each color variant and its description
 - Each message type and its processing
-- Pattern matching with data extraction
-- Using `if let` for simple cases

 Example test structure:
 ```rust